VlachosGroup/nextorch/docs/source/user/overview.rst

 The major steps of implementing BO in NEXTorch can be summarized as following:

-1. Import `nextorch` and other packages
+1. Import :code:`nextorch` and other packages
 2. Define the objective function and the design space
 3. Define the initial sampling plan
-4. Initialize an `Experiment` object
+4. Initialize an :code:`Experiment` object
 5. Run optimization trials
 6. Visualize the model reponses
 7. Export the optimum